MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-security-management.md

 You might have moved your workloads to Azure for its immense scaling capabilities.
 But moving your workload doesn't mean that Azure will automatically implement scaling without your input.
 As an example:

-- If your marketing organization pushes a new tv advertisement that drives 300% more traffic, this could cause site availability issues.
+- If your marketing organization pushes a new tv advertisement that drives 300 percent more traffic, this could cause site availability issues.
 Your newly migrated workload might hit assigned limits and crash.
 - Another example might be a distributed denial-of-service (DDoS) attack on your migrated workload.
 In this case you might not want to scale, but to prevent the source of the attacks from reaching your resources.

 These two cases have different resolutions, but for both you need an insight into what's happening with usage and performance monitoring.